Key Takeaways

 Alternatives to living alone include shared living arrangements, with friends or family, and assisted living facilities.

-Why choose A Mission for Michael for your schizoaffective disorder treatment?
+Why choose A Mission For Michael for your schizoaffective disorder treatment?

-At A Mission for Michael (AMFM), we offer personalized treatment plans with a holistic approach, offering both psychoeducation and psychotropic medications in a supportive setting.
+At A Mission For Michael (AMFM), we offer personalized treatment plans with a holistic approach, offering both psychoeducation and psychotropic medications in a supportive setting.